zeen101/leaky-paywall-content-auto-archiver/readme.txt

 * Leaky Paywall - Content Auto Archiver is GPL

 == Changelog ==
+= 3.1.0 =
+* Updates for Public Leaky Paywall
+* Updates for multisite
+* Fix function call to logged_in

 = 3.0.0 =
 * Updating archive-content verification for v3 and backwards compat